Chromomagnetic condensation and perturbative confinement induced by imaginary rotation in SU(2) Yang-Mills Theory: Polyakov loop potential with imaginary rotation

 This form reveals a striking symmetry of the chromomagnetic field within this rotating system.
 In an appropriate gauge, all explicit coupling terms between the rotation $\omega$ and the chromomagnetic field $H$ in the EOM vanish.
 Consequently, the eigenmodes remain unchanged, while only the eigenvalues become

 The detailed derivation is provided in Appendix~\ref{A}.
-It is noteworthy that the form of the chromomagnetic background field remains invariant under rotation, unlike the case of an external magnetic field that would be modified by rotation.
+It is worth emphasizing that the canonical angular momentum appearing here is not the kinetic angular momentum advocated in Ref.~\cite{Fukushima:2020ncb,Fukushima:2024tkz} to preserve gauge invariance.
+Instead, because the definition of the gauge transformation for the vector field in the local rest/inertial frame is modified, one can show that the canonical angular momentum appearing here is in fact the crucial ingredient required to maintain gauge invariance.
+For completeness, we present the detailed proof in Appendix~\ref{D}.
+It is noteworthy that the form of the chromomagnetic background field remains invariant under rotation.
 As a vacuum state spontaneously chosen by the physical system, we find that such a configuration of the chromomagnetic field corresponds to a lower-energy state permitted in the rotating system.
 The Polyakov loop is specified by a constant $B_0$ field, given in the fundamental representation by

 where $\phi \in [0,2\pi]$.
 The trace of the background Polyakov loop is given by

 Although the effective potential has a tachyonic instability with respect to long-wavelength fluctuations \cite{Nielsen:1978rm}, subsequent studies have shown that, for the unstable modes, including the cubic and quartic terms in the fluctuations yields a real energy density, in agreement with the real part obtained from the quadratic approximation in earlier studies \cite{Kay:2005wm,Parthasarathy:2006is}.
 Therefore, we can safely obtain the vacuum part and the finite-temperature part of one-loop effective potential: